awsdocs/aws-appconfig-user-guide/doc_source/appconfig-creating-deployment-strategy.md

 ### Creating an AWS AppConfig deployment strategy \(console\)<a name="appconfig-creating-deployment-strategy-create-console"></a>

-Use the following procedure to create a AWS AppConfig deployment strategy by using the AWS Systems Manager console\.
+Use the following procedure to create an AWS AppConfig deployment strategy by using the AWS Systems Manager console\.

 **To create a deployment strategy**